 Samforsk, The Social Science Research Institute, is an independent department within the Faculty of Social Sciences, Business and Economics at Åbo Akademi University.
 Samforsk is located in both Turku and Vaasa and is in close collaboration with the Political Science department.
 The research staff at the institute conducts collectively coordinated research as well as individual research.

 Professor Kimmo Grönlund is the director of the institute, Docent Lauri Rapeli is the head of research and PD Marina Lindell is a researcher.
 The remaining staff, consisting of about 16 people, receive funding from external sources.
 Our primary financier is the Academy of Finland.

-We have put together a summary of our work and accomplishments in 2019 in our annual report.
+A summary of our work and accomplishments in 2019

 Our expertise includes survey research and experimental research.
 We conduct online panel-studies, traditional survey research, survey experiments, and experiments in deliberative democracy.
 Our “Virtual Polity” platform can be used for research on online political communication.
 Experimental research has developed into an integrated part of our research during the past years and our researchers have a wide knowledge of research methods.
 The institute is currently coordinating the Finnish National Election Survey.

 We collaborate extensively both nationally and internationally with leading researchers and research institutes in fields such as democracy research, political participation, and democratic innovations.
 Researcher exchange is an important part of our activity.
 Our primary fields of research are democracy research and electoral research.
 Because Samforsk is an academic research institute, we primarily conduct research with a clear academic purpose, but we also manage commissioned research.